tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: doc_string on debug
 		- DONE: doc_string hazzard of non cmd_override pre_action if errors not checked during cmd_exe()
 		- DONE: update Switch doc_string regarding where buttons reside
-		- TBD: Switch doc_string entry explaining goals
+		- DONE: Switch doc_string entry explaining goals
 			- IDEA: verb methods should live in switch_x obj and not need to know about each other
 			- IDEA: the SwitchMixIn class should not need to know about all sub-classes
 			- IDEA: thus, SpringSliderSwich.pull() and LeverSwitch.pull() over-rides are valid compromise